Dating a highly sensitive person isn’t like dating other people. Here’s what they wish you knew.

 You could be in a relationship with a highly sensitive person and not even know it — but you’ll definitely recognize some of the signs.
 Highly sensitive people (HSPs) are deeply thoughtful, often creative individuals who feel their emotions deeply.
 Roughly 30% of all people are highly sensitive, meaning they are wired at a brain level to process information deeply and respond more to their environment.
 That’s why they tend to be very attuned both to physical sensations (like textures and sounds) as well as the emotions and moods of others.
 You can think of HSPs as being more attuned to everything around them.
 They think deeply, feel strongly, and notice things that others miss.

 (Read more about what it means to be a highly sensitive person.)

 Loving an HSP can be breathtaking, but it’s also somewhat different from other types of relationships.
-So what does an HSP need in order to trust and love their partner?
+So what does a highly sensitive person need in order to trust and love their partner?
 Here are 12 secrets that real HSPs wish their partner knew.

 What You Need to Know About Being in a Relationship With an HSP